Movatterモバイル変換

 Archived Versions

-Material Design (codenamedQuantum Paper)[4] is adesign language developed byGoogle in 2014.
-Expanding on the "cards" that debuted inGoogle Now, Material Design uses more grid-based layouts, responsive animations and transitions, padding, and depth effects such as lighting and shadows.
-Google announced Material Design on June 25, 2014, at the 2014Google I/O conference.[5]
+Material Design (codenameQuantum Paper)[4] is adesign language developed byGoogle in 2014.
+Expanding on the "cards" UI that debuted inGoogle Now, Material Design uses more grid-based layouts, responsive animations and transitions, padding, and depth effects such as lighting and shadows.
+Google announced the initial version of Material Design on June 25, 2014, at the 2014Google I/O conference.[5]

-The main purpose of Material Design is the creation of a new visual language that combines principles of good design with technical and scientific innovation.
-DesignerMatías Duarte explained that, "unlike real paper, our digital material can expand and reform intelligently.
+The purpose of developing Material Design was to create a novel visual language, synthesizing the classic principles ofgood design with the innovation and possibility of technology and science.
+Head designerMatías Duarte explained that "unlike real paper, our digital material expands and reforms intelligently.
 Material has physical surfaces and edges.
 Seams and shadows provide meaning about what you can touch."
-Google states that their new design language is based on paper and ink but implementation takes place in an advanced manner.[6][7][8]
+Material Design is based on paper-and-ink as well asskeuomorphic interaction concepts, but implementation happens in a more advanced manner.[6][7][8]

-In 2018, Google detailed a revamp of the language, with a focus on providing more flexibility for designers to create custom "themes" with varying geometry, colors, and typography.
-In 2021, a further evolution of the design language, titled Material You, was unveiled.[9]
+In 2018, Google revamped the language titled Material You (Material Design 3), providing more flexibility for designers to create custom themes with varying geometry, colors, and typography.[9]

 Implementation

-Material Design was to be gradually extended throughout Google's array of web and mobile products, providing a consistent experience across all platforms and applications.
-Google has also releasedapplication programming interfaces (APIs) for third-party developers to incorporate the design language into their applications.[10][11][12]
+Material Design have been gradually extended throughout Google's array of web and mobile products, providing a consistent experience across all platforms and applications.
+Google has also releasedapplication programming interfaces (APIs) for third-party developers to incorporate the design language into their applications.[11][12][13]

 Thecanonicalopen source implementation of Material Design for web application user interfaces is called Material Web.[14]